mgd216/mgd216/README.md

 ## About Me

 I'm a Sr. Software Engineer living in [Bradenton, FL](https://www.visitflorida.com/en-us/cities/bradenton.html).
 I am the owner and co-founder of [Atlasient](https://atlasient.com) custom software solutions.
-I graduated with an Accounting degree from [Radford University](https://www.radford.edu/), passed the [Maryland CPA Exam](https://www.dllr.state.md.us/license/cpa/), but when [Al Gore created the Internet](https://www.youtube.com/watch?v=pTG_6ypYSS4), software was much more exciting that Income Statements and Balance Sheets.
+I graduated with an Accounting degree from [Radford University](https://www.radford.edu/), passed the [Maryland CPA Exam](https://www.dllr.state.md.us/license/cpa/), but when [Al Gore created the Internet](https://www.youtube.com/watch?v=pTG_6ypYSS4), software was much more exciting than Income Statements and Balance Sheets.
 I then completed a Masters Degree in Information Technology from [Stevenson University](https://www.stevenson.edu/) and have been coding ever since.

 ## Find me elsewhere